+"You are hereby notified that a hearing will be held before the Ethics Commission (or name of hearing officer or assigned Commissioner) at on the day of , 20 , at the hour of , at (location of), upon the charges made in the Finding of Probable Cause.
 You may be present at the hearing and may, but need not, be represented by counsel or another representative.
 You may also present any relevant evidence, and you will be given an opportunity to cross-examine all witnesses testifying against you.
 You may request the issuance of subpoenas to compel the attendance of witnesses and the production of records, documents, or other things by applying to the Commission on or before (date)."

-Hearing Briefs.
+C. Hearing Briefs.
 The Executive Director will, and any respondent may, submit a hearing brief.
 The briefs will outline significant legal arguments and list evidence and witnesses to be presented at the hearing and may attach anticipated evidence, including documents and declarations.
 The briefs are not required to list anticipated rebuttal evidence or rebuttal witnesses.
 For page limitations and formatting requirements, see Section 68 of these regulations.
 Unless the Commission or outside hearing officer agrees to accept briefs by email, six copies of Staff's Hearing Brief will be delivered to theeach Commissioner, assigned Commissioner, or outside hearing officer, and to all parties to the proceeding no later than 30 calendar days prior to the date the hearing on the merits commences.
-The respondent(s)' Rresponsive Barief will be delivered to each Commissioner, assigned Commissioner, or outside hearing officer, and to all parties to the proceeding due no later than 15 calendar days prior to the date the hearing on the merits commences, and.
+The respondent(s)' Rresponsive Bbrief will be delivered to each Commissioner, assigned Commissioner, or outside hearing officer, and to all parties to the proceeding due no later than 15 calendar days prior to the date the hearing on the merits commences, and.
 Staff's Rrebuttal Bbrief will be submitted delivered to each Commissioner, assigned Commissioner, or outside hearing officer, and to all parties to the proceeding no later than 5 calendar days prior to the date the hearing on the merits commences.

-A.D.
-General Rules and Procedures.
+D. General Rules and Procedures.